vipultyagi07/CORE_JAVA/README.md

 # Core java program of these notes

-You can download it from the [Vipul's notes](https://drive.google.com/drive/folders/1IDEteTioonkOygc_-D0F69WsJmW2P-xy?usp=sharing).
+You can download the notes from [Vipul's notes](https://drive.google.com/drive/folders/1IDEteTioonkOygc_-D0F69WsJmW2P-xy?usp=sharing).

 ## Steps to Run the Project